How do I solder?

 Know how much solder is needed!
 Make sure to put just enough solder.

 Not too much, and not too little, since both can cause your newly-made device to malfunction.

 Don’t leave any residual solder on the board!
 The solder should only be on the parts where the pins connect to the board.

 If you're using your soldering iron for the first time or need help with cleaning its tip, check our video tutorial.

 The soldering iron is very easy to use but only when used properly.

 Put the soldering iron on a soldering iron stand, and plug it into a power outlet.

-Set the temperature to 350 degrees Celsius by turning the temperature regulation knob on your soldering iron.
+The temperature will set to 390 degrees Celsius by turning the soldering iron on.

 We’ll tell you when you’re done with soldering, and you'll unplug the iron from the power outlet to turn it off.

 Please use the metal stand every time you are not using the soldering iron to make sure you don't burn the surface or the circuit board.